Slord6/tick-freeze/README.md

 # tick-freeze

-Freeze a minecraft world when no players are online
+(Almost) freeze a minecraft world when no players are online

-A modification of the [Idle Freeze](https://modrinth.com/datapack/tickfreeze) 1.0.1 datapack which additionally tick freezes, as well as pausing time.
+A modification of the [Idle Freeze](https://modrinth.com/datapack/tickfreeze) 1.0.1 datapack which additionally slows tick rate to the lowest possible (1), as well as pausing the daylight cycle.

+Note that it doesn't completely freeze the world, as that would also stop the datapack running, so time would never unpause.

 ## Changes

-- Additionally call `tick freeze` and `tick unfreeze`
+- Additionally call `tick rate 1` and `tick rate 20`
-- Change name of
+- Change namespace/author to tickfreeze

 ## Licence